-U.S. indigenous languages * Native American cultures * Native tribe list * What's new on our site
+American Indians * Native tribe list * What's new on our site

-This is our collection of links to Arawak folktales and traditional stories that can be read online.
-We have indexed our Native American legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Arawaks, the traditional stories of other Caribbean tribes like the Carib and Taino tribes are very similar.
+This is our index of Arawak folktales and traditional stories that can be read online.
+We have organized our Native American legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
+In particular, though these legends come from the Arawaks (also known as the Lokono or Arahuaco), the traditional stories of other Caribbean tribes like the Carib and Taino tribes are very similar.

 Enjoy the stories!
-If you would like to recommend a Arawak legend for this page or think one of the ones on here should be removed, please contact us and let us know.
+If you would like to recommend a Arawak legend for this page, please let us know.

 Important Arawak Mythological Figures